 2. Creative Tagline: Short and powerful, this is the tagline that your customers would recognize first.
 Think Differently.
 Apple.
 Can You Hear Me Now?
 Verizon.
 The tagline is outward-facing.
 Like a clever punchline, this brief statement is used in marketing to create a memorable brand and can often change over the years with the advent of new campaigns.
 Unlike a slogan, a tagline doesn’t necessarily have to identify the product or the company.
 The goal with a tagline is memorability and customer-to-brand association.

-Nike Brand Line or Slogan: “Authentic athletic performance”
+Nike Brand Essence: “Authentic athletic performance”

-Nike Tagline: “Just Do It”
+Nike Creative Tagline: “Just Do It”

 Why Your Brand Needs All 3 Statements

 Just as you hope that your customers would be able to easily shout your outward-facing creative tagline that you’ve spent so much money marketing, every employee within your organization should be able to casually recite your internal Purpose Statement when asked, even if only paraphrased (albeit accurately) in their own words.
 In fact, this is a good indicator of the efficacy of your Purpose Statement: if your own team cannot confidently recount it, what is the point of having one?
 You might want to consider shortening it.